wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.IV.3

 <p class=fip id=p3>
-3.&emsp;The ego is the questioning aspect of the post-separation self, which was made rather than created.
+3. The ego is the questioning aspect of the post-separation self, which was made rather than created.
 <sup>2</sup>It is capable of asking questions but not of perceiving meaningful answers, because these would involve knowledge and cannot be perceived.
 <sup>3</sup>The mind is therefore confused, because only One-mindedness can be without confusion.
 <sup>4</sup>A separated or divided mind <em>must</em> be confused.